0x16h/cryogenix.net-www/src/RET_level1.md

     724: cmpl	$0x0,0xfffffffffffffffc(%rbp)	# if $0x0 = %rbp-4 [set zero flag]:
     728: jne	0xe4f6ee0074d			# If not equal, jump to 74d (incorrect password)

-If you didn't opt for the *SPOILER* or *BIG SPOILER*, we have another opportunity opportunity to win this level, though it is a little sloppy - and is a bit of a 'cheat'.
+If you didn't opt for the *SPOILER* or *BIG SPOILER*, we have another opportunity to win this level, though it is a little sloppy - and is a bit of a 'cheat'.

 We now Know that there is a jne instruction at 0xe4f6ee00728 that decides whether the password we entered is correct or not;